ppy/osu-wiki/news/2024/2024-11-15-project-loved-november-2024.md

 [![](/wiki/shared/news/2024-11-15-project-loved-november-2024/1231602.jpg)](https://osu.ppy.sh/community/forums/topics/2003523)

-[wahorruu - Ho Ta Te](https://osu.ppy.sh/beatmapsets/1231602#taiko) by ::applerss::{ user=983349 } and [X a v y](https://osu.ppy.sh/users/3738344)\
+[wahorruu - Ho Ta Te](https://osu.ppy.sh/beatmapsets/1231602#taiko) by ::applerss::{ user=983349 } and ::X a v y::{ user=3738344 }\
 184 BPM, 1:26 | 5.80★, 6.32★, 6.89★, 8.14★\
 *description written by ::Gamelan4::{ user=9856910 }*

 This is a song about scallops.
 Llopscas too... wait, what?
 In all seriousness though, this is the kind of map that appears from time to time and makes the Loved section more alive than ever.
 Taiko players (and osu players in general) just can't resist the novelty appeal of these kinds of maps, all of them always having an overwhelming presence in multiplayer lobbies, and tournament warmups too (when they were more common).
 The mapset even provides an Oni difficulty, so you don't actually have to sacrifice your fingers (yet)!

-The energy that [wahorruu - Ho Ta Te](https://osu.ppy.sh/beatmapsets/1231602#taiko/2560265) by ::applerss::{ user=983349 } and [X a v y](https://osu.ppy.sh/users/3738344) transmits is honestly quite dangerous, so try at your discretion.
+The energy that [wahorruu - Ho Ta Te](https://osu.ppy.sh/beatmapsets/1231602#taiko/2560265) by ::applerss::{ user=983349 } and ::X a v y::{ user=3738344 } transmits is honestly quite dangerous, so try at your discretion.
 The map.
 Not scallops.
 Well, you can try scallops too, if you want.
 Have fun!

 [![](/wiki/shared/news/2024-11-15-project-loved-november-2024/1968269.jpg)](https://osu.ppy.sh/community/forums/topics/2003522)